vivekd16/agentic/examples/deep_research/README.md

 * Using Playwright fallback definitely produces more content and detail, although results vary by topic.

-* Some other agents are including support for other search APIs beyond Tavily, and for specialized content access like **https://arxiv.org/**.
+* Some other projects are including support for other search APIs beyond Tavily, and for specialized content access like **https://arxiv.org/**.
 These would all be good additions.